 History, tourist information, and nearby accommodation

-The Hospital declined over the next century or so, until it was re-founded in 1324 by Bishop Stratford.
+The Hospital declined over the next century or so until it was re-founded in 1324 by Bishop Stratford.
 The next century saw St Thomas's prosper, and at the time of Chaucer's Canterbury Tales it was at the height of its wealth.
-The Master of Eastbridge Hospital was not just responsable for running the Hospital, he also had to maintain East Bridge itself.
+The Master of Eastbridge Hospital was not just responsible for running the Hospital, he also had to maintain East Bridge itself.

 About Eastbridge Hospital of St Thomas

 Address: 25 High Street, Canterbury, Kent, England, CT1 2BD

 Attraction Type: Abbey

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.